project-sunbird/project-sunbird.github.io/pages/contributions/filing_a_bug.md

 **Sequence of Steps to reproduce bug**

-- A bug report needs clear instructions, so that others can understand and exclusively reproduce it.
+- A bug report needs clear instructions, so that others can understand and exclusively reproduce it

-- Include good set of instructions i.e a numbered list that details each button press, or menu selection.
+- Include good set of instructions i.e a numbered list that details each button press, or menu selection

 **Actual behavior**

-In contrast to the expected behavior, describe what currently happens when the bug is present.
+- In contrast to the expected behavior, describe what currently happens when the bug is present.

 **Expected behavior**

-Describe what actually is correct workflow or exactly should happen if the bug was fixed.
+- Describe what actually is correct workflow or exactly should happen if the bug was fixed.

 **Environment in which the Issue Encountered**

-Name the operating system and version you are using, such as "Windows 7", or "Mac OS X 10.7.5" etc.
+- Name the operating system and version you are using, such as "Windows 7", or "Mac OS X 10.7.5" etc.

 **Supporting Files**

-If you can supplement your bug report with an image, audio, or crash log that helps others reproduce the issue, attach these files.
+- If you can supplement your bug report with an image, audio, or crash log that helps others reproduce the issue, attach these files.

 ## Submit

-"Click Submit button" to submit your bug report to the issue tracker.
+Click **Submit button** to submit your bug report to the issue tracker.

 ## Following up